Certificate in Executive Coaching and Mentoring (ILM level 7)

 About this course

 The Faculty of Business and Law, UWE Bristol, is a registered training provider with the Institute of Leadership and Management.
-As part of our short course portfolio we proudly offer an extended short course in Coaching and Mentoring to allow participants to achieve an ILM qualification at Level 7 The Certificate in Executive Coaching and Mentoring.
+As part of our executive education portfolio we proudly offer an extended programme in Coaching and Mentoring to allow participants to achieve an ILM qualification at Level 7 The Certificate in Executive Coaching and Mentoring.